 Here, you can name your profile whatever you want.
 Under "Status Control", you can select how many non-success runs it will take to trigger a notification.
 To switch the action type to email notifications, you can either edit the existing action or add a new one.
-To edit the action that already exists, click on the pencil icon, which will open a window called "Notification Action Properties".
+To edit the action that already exists, click on the downwards pointing arrow and select "Edit Notification Action", which will open a window called "Notification Action Properties".
 Change the action to "Send E-mail Notifications".
 In this menu, you can change the description of the notification action.
 Underneath that, you can change the send option to your preference and specify the email addresses you want to send the notification to.

 Next to the email address text box is where you select the template to be used for the email alert as well as selecting the alert priority.

 In the settings section of FrameFlow, select "Notifications: Email Templates".
 You will notice that there are some default templates available.
 To edit an existing template, click on the pencil icon to the right of the template.
 This will open a window with two text boxes: Contents and Summary.
 Click on the button that says "Show All Tokens" to view the complete list of tokens that can be used in your template.

 Using a colon after a token plus a number will limit the value generated by that token to the number of characters you specify.
 For example, to limit the message length of the alert email to 200 characters, you can type "%%message:200%%".